Guidelines for Local Political Engagement

 - We are simply acknowledging a promise of support and that we would do the same for another party which wants to help Scouting.

-There will be ARPs before the State election so it is worth remembering that well-run, youth-focussed ARPs are a great way of involving local political candidates (local Council, State and Federal).
+There may be ARPs before the State elections so it is worth remembering that well-run, youth-focussed ARPs are a great way of involving local political candidates (local Council, State and Federal).

 Options for their participation include: